School + safety = success

 “We think that this might be the case because teenagers who live in disorderly, disadvantaged neighbourhoods ‘carry’ their fears to school every day.
 The features of the physical environments in which schools are located are also really important.
 For example, green spaces and well-maintained buildings are likely to make youth feel more at ease,” she says.

 While dropout rates in the United States and Canada have declined since the early 1990s, the countries’ current graduation rates of 76 per cent and 79 per cent respectively suggest that more complex solutions are needed.

 Fitzpatrick and Côté-Lussier recommend that in order to increase feelings of safety and to promote classroom engagement, concrete steps must be taken.

 “We need increased monitoring of students’ reactions and responses to incidences of bullying and violence.
 Through continued professional education, we can also increase teachers’ awareness of the importance of feelings of safety — as well as their understanding of how the wider school climate can improve engagement, says Fitzpatrick.

 “Finally, parents, schools and communities can become advocates for wider environmental interventions that aim to improve the physical features of school and student neighbourhoods.”

-Find out more about Concordia's PERFORM Centre.
+Find out more about research at Concordia's PERFORM Centre.